 - 1/3 cup fresh mint leaves

-- Squeeze the lemons and limes over a strainer until you get one cup of juice.
+- 1. Combine one cup of sugar with the one cup of water in a small saucepan.2.
+Cook until the sugar is dissolved and remove from the heat.3.
+Squeeze the lemons and limes over a strainer until you get one cup of juice.4.
 In a tall pitcher add the remaining sugar with the mint leaves.
-Slightly mash to infuse the flavor.
-Add the juice and mix until the sugar dissolves.
-Stir in your simple syrup and the remaining 8 cups of water.
+Slightly mash to infuse the flavor.5.
+Add the lemon/lime juice and mix until the sugar dissolves.6.
+Stir in your simple syrup and the remaining 7 cups of water.
 Stir and enjoy.